mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 If you see similar output, congratulations!
 You now have OpenCV 4.10.0 with CUDA support installed in your UV-managed Python project.

-## Quick verification of CUDA modules:
+## Quick verification of CUDA modules

 You can verify that CUDA modules are actually available: